 Project 1: Take A Nature Walk

 Go for a walk outside on a nice day to collect leaves and get a closer look at the changes that are taking place around you with the change of the seasons.
 Your nature walk will be more fun if you bring someone along to help you collect and observe.
-Make sure one of the people you take along is a parent or other adult!

 - Plastic bags for bringing leaves and other items home